 Docker context added to app telemetry

-Request telemetry sent from the application instrumented with AI SDK, enriched with Docker context:
+Request telemetry sent from the application instrumented with AI SDK, is enriched with Docker context information.

 Q & A